Ishmam156/bdmap-coverage/README.md

 client/util/common.js is for frontend wide common stuff, used with "Utilities/common" (includes everything from config/common.js)

 server/util/common.js is for backend wide common stuff, used with "@util/common" (includes everything from config/common.js)

+## Special Mentions

+-   Full-Stack Open [course](https://fullstackopen.com/en/) from the University of Helsinki provided a lot of the foundation this is based on.